dmsi/identeco/README.md

 sls deploy function -f register
 ```

+# Features

+- Registraion of username/password
+- Using assymetric RS256 JWK algorithm
+- Automatic keys rotation
+- In jwks.json keeps the previous public key as well

 # Known Issues

 - In case of errors it returns 500 status code (in some situations), but we want it to return some actual error code like 401, 400, etc